For an emergency, call 9-1-1

 - Tell the Workers’ Compensation Board (WCB)

-If you have concerns about your WCB claim, you can access the newly established Fair Practices Office – Worker Appeals Advisor Branch.
-They provide independent advice, assistance and advocacy services for injured workers and their dependants.
+If you have concerns about your WCB claim, you can access the newly established Advisor Office for Alberta Workers Compensation.
+Their Worker Advisors provide support and advice to injured workers who need help with reviews and appeals related to a WCB claim.
 There is no charge for their services.
 Toll-free phone number: 1-866-427-0115; Email: email@example.com

 Termination, vacation pay, overtime, etc.: